 None of us are superhuman, and we all feel tired or overwhelmed with our feelings.
 When these feelings become too much to handle, you need to seek assistance.

 Talk to your manager and employer and ask if they have employee assistance programs.
 Mental health programs are mostly confidential and free to access by everyone without other people finding out.
-You can also get assistance from your general physician (GP) or a counselor for problems relating to mental health.
+You can also get assistance from your general physician (GP) or a counsellor for problems relating to mental health.

 We must address mental health at work.
 It is vital, especially for those with existing issues and the workplace as a whole.
 We believe that all workplaces should be a place where everyone can thrive.
 With that, we also believe that employers and business plays a huge role in creating thriving communities.

 Mental Health First Aid training is a great way to show that you value your company’s greatest asset – the employees.
-Learn more about mental health first aid course and talk to us today.